K8School/02_web-api-front/README.md

 ## Step 3: Build a Docker image
 This is optional, but a useful step on a Developer machine, to verify that your Docker image will build properly.

-`docker build -t flask-container-action:latest .`
+`docker build -t web-api-front:latest .`

 Here, the image is called **flask-container-action**, and it's tagged as **latest**.

 ## Step 4: Run the container
 This is optional, but a useful step on a Developer machine, to verify that your Docker image will run properly.

-`Docker run -p 80:80 flask-container-action`
+`Docker run -p 80:80 web-api-front`

 Here, the local port 80 is mapped to a container port 80.